bsdshell/StaticSiteHaskell/README.md

-# StaticSiteHaskell
+# Generate HTML/CSS from specific syntax file

+#### What does the Haskell code do?
-Parse specific syntax file and Generate a HTML/CSS file
+    - Parse specific syntax file and generate HTML/CSS file
 ##### Title syntax
     [ my title ]